SteveChrishane/EventTicketingSystem/README.md

 # Event Ticketing System 🎟️

-This repository contains the backend and Java CLI components of the Event Ticketing System.
+This repository contains the backend, Java CLI, and frontend components of the Event Ticketing System.

 ## Tech Stack 🛠️